smallest-cock/Reddit-account-generator/README.md

 # Reddit-account-generator
-Automates the process of signing up for a new reddit account, and stores the new account credentials in a .json file.
-Also joins a random sub with the new account.
+Automates the process of signing up for a new reddit account

+# Features
+- Stores new account credentials in a .json file
+- Joins a random sub with the new account

 # How to use:
   1. Install requirements with `pip install -r requirements.txt`